In 2022, restaurant reputation management is more important than ever.

 When potential guests come to your website to see your menu or learn more about you, these positive ratings act as social proof to further encourage them to come to your locations.

 Over time you will likely see your ratings and reviews become even more positive.
-This leads to more new customers and retention of your current customer base, which equals increased customer lifetime values and revenue for your business.
+This leads to more new patrons and retention of your current customer base, which equals increased customer lifetime values and revenue for your business.

-5. Make Negative Ratings Good
+4. Make Negative Ratings Good

 As author and customer service strategist John Tschohl explains, “If there’s an industry that seems to have more problems, and more difficulties, and more things that can happen that are bad, it’s got to be in the restaurant business.”